bueda/ops/README.md

 it's good to not mix those with the `releases`.

 There is additionally a `current` symlink that points to either `a` or `b`.
-Whever `current` points, that's what's running in production.
+Where `current` points, that's what's running in production.

 The final directory structure looks something like: